rohullaa/COVID19-modeling/README.md

 # COVID19-modeling
-This project is about model different scenarios of covid 19 in Norway.
+This project is about modeling of different scenarios of covid19 in Norway.